laurentperrinet/laurentperrinet.github.io/content/authors/ede-rancz/_index.md

 #  "Neuromodulatory mechanisms of predictive processing in the mouse visual cortex" (PhD position, 2023-10 / 2026-09)

-* Thesis director of: [Hilde Langengen-Teigen](https://laurentperrinet.github.io/author/hilde-langengen-teigen/), Mediterranean Institute of Neurobiology, Marseille
+* Thesis director of: [Hilde Langengen-Teigen](https://laurentperrinet.github.io/author/hilde-langengen-teigen/), Mediterranean Institute of Neurobiology, Marseille.
+This PhD position was made possible thanks to a 3-year contract from AIX-MARSEILLE University awarded by the [Turing Centre for Living Systems PhD call (CENTURI)](https://centuri-livingsystems.org/phd2023-14/).

-* This PhD position is made possible thanks to a 3-year contract from AIX-MARSEILLE University awarded by the [Turing Centre for Living Systems PhD call (CENTURI)](https://centuri-livingsystems.org/phd2023-14/).
+* "Neuromodulatory control of predictive processing in visual cortical circuits" (co-direction with Laurent Perrinet,  CENTURI call  https://laurentperrinet.github.io/post/2026-01-28_phd-position_neuromodulatory-predictive-processing/)